FMC and Tribal Regulatory Jurisdiction

 Also in 1980, the Tribes adopted a Tribal Employment Rights Ordinance (TERO) that required a Tribal hiring preference at the Gay Mine, the plant site, as well as the payment of fees to the Tribal government based upon a percentage of the FMC’s payroll.
 Based on its significant employment of Tribal members and ongoing business relationship with the Tribes at the Gay Mine, FMC entered into a Compliance Agreement with the Tribes.
 However, after a disagreement arose about terms of that agreement, FMC challenged the TERO ordinance.
 That challenge was heard first in Tribal Court in 1987 and 1988, and later went to federal court on the question of the Tribes’ jurisdiction.
 The Ninth Circuit Court of Appeals held that FMC was subject to the Tribes’ civil jurisdiction to impose TERO fees under the first Montana exception, reasoning that FMC’s mineral leases at the Gay Mine constituted a “consensual relationship” and could subject FMC to TERO.
 The TERO fees were applied both to the Gay Mine operations and to the elemental phosphorus plant.

 During the mid-1980s, the Tribes proposed to adopt a severance tax on the ore that was removed from the Gay Mine.
-FMC and the Tribes resolved a dispute about the amount of the tax through a Settlement Agreement dated Oct.
-4, 1985, pursuant to which FMC agreed to pay an additional $100,000 per year to satisfy the Tribes’ tax ordinance.
+FMC and the Tribes resolved a dispute about the amount of the tax through a Settlement Agreement dated October 4, 1985, pursuant to which FMC agreed to pay an additional $100,000 per year to satisfy the Tribes’ tax ordinance.
 The Tribes did not adopt their Tribal Tax Code and submit it for Secretary of the Interior approval, as required under the Tribal Constitution, until 1991.
-In 1991, FMC began paying a severance tax to the Tribes.
+In 1991, FMC began paying a severance tax to the Tribes in accordance with the settlement.

-During discussions about the waste fee with the Tribes, FMC was also involved with negotiating a Consent Decree with EPA that would address FMC’s obligation under a federal hazardous waste law termed RCRA.
+During discussions about the waste fee with the Tribes, FMC was also negotiating with EPA complex issues of compliance with a federal hazardous waste law known as RCRA.
 The Tribes actively took part in those negotiations.
 Those negotiations resulted in entry of a RCRA Consent Decree in 1999.
-Toward the close of the negotiations, the Tribes demanded that the US Department of Justice (DOJ) give them a portion of the RCRA penalties that FMC agreed to pay the US government, but DOJ declined the Tribes request.
-The Tribes then reversed their support of the RCRA Consent Decree and actively opposed it — the Ninth Circuit Court of Appeals ultimately rejected the Tribes’ appeal, United States v.
-FMC Corp., 229 F.3d 1161 (9th Cir.
+Toward the close of the negotiations, the Tribes demanded that the US Department of Justice (DOJ) give them a portion of the RCRA penalties that FMC agreed to pay the US government, but DOJ declined the Tribes’ request.
+The Tribes then reversed their support of the RCRA Consent Decree and opposed it — the Ninth Circuit Court of Appeals ultimately rejected the Tribes’ appeal, United States v.
+FMC Corp., 229 F.3d 1151 (9th Cir.
 2000) (unpublished disposition).

 Meanwhile, FMC continued to pay the $1.5 million waste fee until the elemental phosphorus plant shut down in December 2001.
 In May 2002, FMC sent a notice to the Tribes stating that FMC would not pay the fee due to the plant closure and the fact that it was no longer generating waste.
-The Tribes did not respond to FMC’s notice.
+The waste generation fee arrangement ended at that time without objection from the Tribes.

-Complying with the District Court’s decision FMC submitted those applications to the Tribes, which issued the permits in April 2006.
+Complying with the District Court’s decision, in March, 2006, FMC submitted those applications to the Tribes’ Land Use Policy Commission (LUPC), which issued the permits in April 2006.
 Those permits required that FMC pay fees that could exceed $100 million per year.
-The Tribes’ Land Use Policy Commission (LUPC) later revised the waste permit fee to establish the fee at $1.5 million, based upon the prior payment by FMC to the Tribes.
-FMC filed an appeal with the Tribes regarding the waste permit fee, but the LUPC and FHBC rejected FMC’s appeal.
-On further review to the tribal court, however, FMC prevailed.
-The Tribes appealed to the Tribal Appellate Court which heard oral arguments on November 4, 2010 and a decision is pending.
+The LUPC later revised the waste permit fee to set the fee at $1.5 million, based upon the prior payment by FMC to the Tribes.
+FMC filed an appeal of the waste permit and the permit fee, but the Business Council rejected FMC’s appeal.
+On further review to the Tribal Court, however, FMC prevailed in a decision issued in May 2008.

 Meanwhile, FMC appealed the federal district court’s decision to the Ninth Circuit.
-The Ninth Circuit agreed with FMC that the Tribes were not a party to the RCRA Consent Decree and that under federal law, only the U.S. government has the authority to seek enforcement of a RCRA Consent Decree, U.S. v.
-FMC Corp., 531 F.3d 813, 815 (9th Cir.
-2008).
-The Tribes lacked standing under the RCRA Consent Decree and therefore the Ninth Circuit vacated the federal district court’s decision.
+The Ninth Circuit agreed with FMC that the Tribes were not a party to the RCRA Consent Decree and that under federal law, only the U.S. government has the authority to seek enforcement of a RCRA Consent Decree.
+The Tribes lacked standing under the RCRA Consent Decree and therefore in June 2008 the Ninth Circuit vacated the federal district court’s decision.